NoSubstitute/gamupdate/README.md

 ## For Windows 10/11.
 Simply put the _update-gam.bat_ somewhere in your [Windows PATH](https://www.computerhope.com/issues/ch000549.htm).

-Then you can run the command 'update-gam' whenever you want to initiate an update check, and if there is an update, it will be downloaded, unpacked, and the list of updates will be presented to you.
-Press q to exit more.
+Then you can run the command 'update-gam' whenever you want to initiate an update check, and if there is an update, it will be downloaded, unpacked, and the list of updates will be presented to you using _more_.
+Press q to exit _more_.

 ## Need more information?
 Oh, you read all of this.
 Good, that means that you know that you have to read _all_ instructions before trying to use new tools.
 Same with reading the contents of the actual scripts.
 They usually contain more detailed instructions.